logo

 “Do you know how quickly you’ll remember everything if I whack your face a couple of times with this thing?” he hissed.

 I looked at him.
-He was a terrible and very stupid bloke, for sure!
-Threatening me with his brass thingy without using it, as if I had no idea what it was used for, seemed quite immature.
-Besides, he spat in my face while doing so.
-I tried to turn my head and wipe my cheek on my shoulder, and my unexpected gesture embarrassed him.
-He suddenly put his knucks into his pocket and strolled to the distant wall, where he stood, facing it.
+He was a terrible and very stupid bloke, for sure.
+To threaten me with his brass thingy without using it, as if I had no idea what it was used for, seemed immature.
+Besides, he involuntary spat in my face while doing so.
+I tried to turn my head and wipe my cheek on my shoulder, and my gesture embarrassed him.
+He suddenly put his knucks into his pocket and strolled to the distant wall, where he stood up, facing it.

 “I’m not so sure about the shitting,” I mumbled without looking up.
 “I’ve heard it differently.
-I’ve heard these victims rarely have the chance to die because of unexpected events.”
+I’ve heard these victims rarely have the chance to die because of the unexpected ramifications.”

 “Yeah?
-What unexpected events?”
-He looked at me, intrigued.
+What unexpected ramifications?”
+He looked at me, surprised.

-“The cops who would storm in, for example!
-Because they often wait outside, ready.”
+“Well, the cops who would storm in, for example.
+They often wait outside, ready, you know.”

 He smiled condescendingly at me.

-“You know, let’s get back to the shitting, okay?
-Leave the cops alone for now,” Baldy decided to continue the virtual forensic examination of my dead body.
-“I’m terribly curious whether you’d shit yourself in the mouth if we hung you upside down.
+“Let’s get back to the shitting, okay?
+Leave the cops alone for now,” Baldy decided to continue the virtual forensic session after my death.
+“I’m terribly curious whether you’d shit yourself through the mouth if we hung you upside down.
 What do you think?”

 “I beg to differ about the meals!”
 Larry challenged my humble opinion.
 “Your bowels always have something aside.
-I’m actually very sorry that you won’t be alive long enough to acknowledge my point when I prove it.”
+I’m actually sorry you won’t be alive to acknowledge my point when I prove it.”

-At this moment, Bob suddenly finished his self-imposed punishment in front of the wall and angrily turned to us.
+At this moment, Bob suddenly finished his self-imposed punishment in the corner and angrily turned to us.

 “Oh, cut this fucking bullshit already, both of you!
 You’re starting to piss me off!”
 He roared angrily, and this time—to my horror—his partner agreed without any objections.

-The jerks quickly untied my hands from the table leg and tied them back in front of me, after which they dragged me out of the shack.
+The jerks quickly untied my hands from the table leg and tied them in front of me, after which they dragged me out of the shack.
 The cool night air caressed my face, and the gentle breeze ruffled my hair.
 The moon was in the sky now, and the latter was full of big, flickering stars.
-Their bright reflections sparkled on the water’s surface like fireflies and made the bay shine in a romantic bluish twilight.
+Their bright reflections sparkled on the water’s surface like fireflies, making the bay shine in romantic bluish twilight.
 It all looked like a fairy tale.

 The two scumbags didn’t let me enjoy the poetry of night, though, and they roughly pushed me toward the empty parking space beside their shack.
-It was full of scrap metal and various garbage, and among everything, I saw two cars.
-One of them was a nineteen-seventy-five Plymouth Fury, and the other was a very old and beaten Ford.
+It was crammed with scrap metal and other garbage, and I saw two cars among everything.
+One was a nineteen-seventy-five Plymouth Fury, and the other was an ancient, beaten Ford.
 It looked exactly like the car Lara and I had rented.

 “Still want that beer?”
-Bob pushed me again as he breathed in my ear and listened tensely around.
-The damn cat that spooked me so much on our coming here—quite unfortunate as it seemed—was howling again.
-It felt like it was celebrating my imminent death.
+Bob pushed me again as he breathed in my ear, listening tensely.
+The damn cat that spooked me so much on our coming here—quite unfortunate as it seemed—now howled again.
+It felt like celebrating my imminent death.

 “Why?”
-I asked him, still not believing I was going to die.
-I still hoped Lara would come and save my poor ass somehow.
+I asked him, not yet believing I was going to die.
+I still hoped Lara would come and save my poor ass eventually.
 “Are you buying?”

 “I’m not buying, but if you’re thirsty, you’re in luck!”
 The bastard grinned.
-“You’ll have a chance to have a big one.
+“You’ll have a chance to have a big one this time.
 I really doubt you’d be able to drink it all!”

 In the meantime, while we kept exchanging civilities with Bob, Larry kept rummaging into the trunk of the Chrysler in search of something.
 He didn’t pay any attention to us.